mvs-org/new-frontiers/docs/rust-setup.md

 ---
-title: Installation
+title: Development Environment
 ---

-This page will guide you through the steps needed to prepare a computer for development with the Substrate Node Template.
-Since Substrate is built with [the Rust programming language](https://www.rust-lang.org/), the first thing you will need to do is prepare the computer for Rust development - these steps will vary based on the computer's operating system.
+This page will guide you through the steps needed to prepare a computer for development with the MetaverseVM.
+Since it is built with
+[the Rust programming language](https://www.rust-lang.org/), the first thing you will need to do is prepare the computer for Rust development - these steps will vary based on the computer's operating system.
 Once Rust is configured, you will use its toolchains to interact with Rust projects; the